Management Science and Engineering Program

 Operations and Analytics Area (2-4 courses)

-Students choosing O&A as their primary area may also include CS 161, CS 229, and STATS 202 in their selections
+Students choosing O&A as their primary area may also include one of CS 161, CS 229, and STATS 202 in their selections.
+A course may only be counted towards one major requirement; courses used to satisfy this requirement may not be used to also satisfy another requirement.

 Organizations, Technology, and Policy Area (2-4 courses)